rapodaca/dialect/src/manuscript.md

 The book chapter defines a recursive grammar for branching which, perhaps without the knowledge of the author, results in multiple branching (p.
 86).
 Dialect disallows the multiple branching constructs, including for example `*((*))*` and `*(((*)))*`.

 "Reaction SMILES" is an extension described in the book chapter (p.
 89), but disallowed in Dialect.
 Specifically, the greater than symbol (`>`) is not a valid Dialect character.
 This precludes strings such as `*>>*` in Dialect.
+Furthermore, Dialect lacks the "map" attribute, used for atom-atom mapping in reactions, and its accompanying syntax.

 Dialect only supports two stereodescriptors, encoded as `@` and `@@`.
 The book chapter provides a recursive grammar for stereodescriptors that allows multi-symbol descriptors such as `@@@` and `@@@@` (p.
 94).
 The book chapter also discusses non-tetrahedral descriptors including `@AL1`, `@AL2`, `@1`, and `@SP1`.
 None of these are supported by Dialect.
 Nor does Dialect support the application of the `@` and `@@` tetracoordinate stereodescriptors to odd cumulenes as described in the book chapter.
 Although some of these forms of configuration are supported today, it's unusual to find them all supported.
 The reason is simple: in the context in which SMILES is most often used, these forms of stereochemistry are rare.
 To support them places a burden on implementors with little payoff.